Alignak-monitoring-contrib/alignak-demo/README.rst

   - create a new element based (or not) on a template

+  - update a backend element

   - delete an element

   - get an element and dump its properties to the console or a file (in /tmp)

+  - get (and dump) a list of elements

 A simple usage example for this script:
 ::